-This projects sets out to examine the ways in which the language of democracy, and cognate terms and correlated concepts and practices, developed in the countries of the Mediterranean between the middle of the eighteenth and the middle of the nineteenth centuries.
+This project sets out to examine the ways in which the language of democracy, and cognate terms and correlated concepts and practices, developed in the countries of the Mediterranean between the middle of the eighteenth and the middle of the nineteenth centuries.

-As can be seen from this ngram, the patterns of use of the central term differ dramatically French, Spanish and Italian – providing a striking illustration of the extent to which, for all the eventual apparent convergence, the language was something that developed locally, differently, and in response to distinct events and pressures within these countries.
+As can be seen from these ngrams, the patterns of use of the central term differ dramatically French, Spanish and Italian – providing a striking illustration of the extent to which, for all the eventual apparent convergence, the language was something that developed locally, differently, and in response to distinct events and pressures within these countries.
 And it is precisely this variety, and these distinctive trajectories and their associated practices and institutional developments that we are concerned to map.

 The history of democracy is often written as the history of the diffusion of an idea, from epicentres in America, France and Britain.
 And it’s true that things that happened in these three countries shaped thought and practice elsewhere.
 The French revolution gave ‘democracy’ modern resonance – when previously it had been seen as a form of government fit only for primitive societies, such as ancient Greece and republican Rome.
 Yet French democracy fell, reinforcing the old notion that democracies were by nature unstable, because they unleashed destructive energies.
 During the 1830s, Alexis de Tocqueville invoked the idea that ‘equalization of condition’ was an unstoppable democratising force in modern society and offered America as a case study as to how it might be governed in a way that sustained liberty.
 British statesmen and opinion-formers were not immediately convinced; they retained reservations about democracy well into the twentieth century.
 Yet the British model of representative government helped to persuade nervous governing elites elsewhere that it was possible to give the people some voice and yet hold them in check.